Dog sitting in man's lap in park

 As pack animals, dogs hunt and eat together, rest together, and sleep on top of each other at night.
 There is safety in numbers and dogs also like to stay socially connected.
 The best way to stay connected is to gather, huddle, and cuddle together during their normal routines.

 When your dog sits in your lap and stays close to you, he is signaling that you are part of his pack.
 You are very important and he feels safe with you.
+Your family dog has now chosen you and he is a content, happy dog!

 Not all dogs like sitting on laps.
 It simply isn’t comfortable for them.
 They would rather stretch out on the floor or in their own doggie bed.
 But some dogs learn to like sitting on laps and can be trained to do so.